netxms/netxms-doc/admin/installation.rst

 Default login credentials
 =========================

-Default login is "admin" with password "netxms".
-On first login, user will be requested to change it immediately.
+The default login is "admin" with password "netxms".
+On first login, the user will be prompted to change their password immediately.

-If required, password can be reset back to default using :ref:`nxdbmgr utility <password-reset>`.
+If required, the password can be reset back to default using :ref:`nxdbmgr utility <password-reset>`.

 .. _db_creation: